aristanetworks/ansible-cvp/tests/PR_testing/README.md

   export LABPASSPHRASE=`cat /home/coder/.config/code-server/config.yaml| grep "password:" | awk '{print $2}'`
   ```

-  > NOTE: This has to be exported everytime a new terminal session is created (including lab reboot).
+  > NOTE: This has to be exported every time a new terminal session is created (including lab reboot).

 ## Run Example Playbooks